loiskilberg/FinalProject/source/03_testPrinting.rst

 #.
 Gather at least one piece of regular paper.

 #.
 File> Print> Understand all the printer settings.
+File> Print> settings: Portrait
+check borderless, click borderless SettingsL check Retain Size paper type: doesn't matter much, perhaps semi-gloss rear feed
+quality: standard
+use Adobe RGB custom color settings
+Uncheck: Scale
+Check: Center Image
 Print.

 #.
 Turn paper over and insert top edge first into printer.
+We like to use the rear feeder for this printer.

 #.
 Hide "info" layer group.
 Show "images" layer group.

 #.
-Print second side (printer settings should be remembered).
+Print second side using same settings.  (printer settings should be remembered).

+#.
+Save the file again to keep the printer settings.

 .. index:: light source, trim marks